themperek/themperek.github.io/_posts/2014-10-11-interview-with-bart-dierickx.md

 ![Workshop on CMOS Active Pixel Sensors for Particle Tracking (CPIX14) conference picture.](/assets/GroupPhotoCPIX14_bw.jpg)

 **Yesterday, someone from Tower Jazz said “Belgium is famous for three things : chocolate, beer and image sensors.”
-How does this sound to you?**
+How does it started in your case?**

 At the Faculty of Engineering of Leuven University there was a group making CCDs under the leadership of prof. Gilbert Declerck.
 At that time, like many universities, Leuven University had a CCD process.
 Three months after I arrived at the university, January 1984, [IMEC](http://www.imec.be/) was founded and this entire CCD group was transferred to IMEC.
 In this way IMEC had initially a CCD process and we were doing CCD projects.
 I started designing a CCD for the readout of an infrared CMT array.
 The next project, which later became my PhD, was again an infra-red CCD detector that should work below 4 kelvin.